 Students who previously attended MCLA and have withdrawn in good academic standing prior to earning their degree may apply for readmission to the College by submitting an admission application.
 If the student completed additional course work at another institution after leaving MCLA, an official transcript of this course work must be forwarded to the Office of Admission.
 Any outstanding obligations to the College, such as financial commitments, must be reconciled prior to readmission.

 Students who have been academically suspended from the College must file an admission application.
 Suspended students must meet specific criteria and complete courses outside of MCLA to be considered for re-admission.
-Students are required to contact the Director of Admission to discuss readmission and course selection.

 Part-Time Day or Evening Enrollment